 Best Improvement based tabu search (BestImp): The only difference between BestImp and our FastBestImp approach is that BestImp identifies a best neighborhood solution within the complete swap neighborhood, without employing the successive filter candidate list strategy described in Section 2.4.
-Several algorithms in the literature (e.g., [5,14,25]) are based on BestImp.
+Several algorithms in the literature (e.g., Aringhieri and Cordone, 2011; Ghosh, 1996; Palubeckis, 2007) are based on BestImp.

-We carry out experiments for the TS/MA algorithm with FastBestImp replaced by 1-flip, FirstImp and BestImp while keeping other components unchanged.
-All the 3 sets of benchmarks with a total of 40 instances (see Section 3.1) are used for each TS/MA variant.
-The experimental results are shown in Figure 2, in which the left portion and the right portion respectively present the best gap and the average gap, for each tested instance, to the best known result.
+We carry out experiments for the TS/MA with FastBestImp replaced by 1-flip, FirstImp and BestImp while keeping other components unchanged.
+All the three sets of benchmarks with a total of 40 instances (see Section 3.1) are used for each TS/MA variant.
+The experimental results are shown in Fig. 2, in which the